READ ALSO: Vacations in Zanzibar & More

 - Zanzibar – would you guys recommend it?

-Keeping on the subject of ‘is Zanzibar safe?’, in the 17 years since I have been visiting Zanzibar regularly, the majority of which I lived a short distance across the Zanzibar Channel in Dar es Salaam, I heard of insecurity in Zanzibar only once around 10 years ago.
+Keeping on the subject of ‘is Zanzibar dangerous?’, in the 18 years since I have been visiting Zanzibar regularly, the majority of which I lived a short distance across the Zanzibar Channel in Dar es Salaam, I have heard of insecurity in Zanzibar only once around 10 years ago.

 For a short couple of months (and I mean really about two) there was brief religious-driven anti-tourist sentiment in Zanzibar, and the primarily Muslim local community complained about the total disregard that visitors showed towards the religious values of most of the local community, especially with regard to the level of body exposure of female tourists.